 Pat McGrath Skin Fetish Powder

 The powder is also nothing special.
 Yes, it’s finely milled and does a good job of setting the foundation.
-However, I still prefer Laura Mercier’s Translucent Loose Setting Powder, which is one of the best in the market, and is far more lightweight.
-And it comes it at $39 against the $55 for the Skin Fetish Sublime Perfection Powder.
-So, again solid pass on this part of the trio for me.
+However, I still prefer Laura Mercier Translucent Loose Setting Powder, one of the best in the market and is far more lightweight.
+It costs $39, compared to $55 for the Skin Fetish Sublime Perfection Powder.
+So, again, this is a solid pass on this part of the trio for me.

 keratin bakımı says